safetyAI/ChatSafetyAI/README.md

 ### Upcoming
 - incognito mode
 - chat sharing as icons?
-- forbid chat deletion while a response is being generated

 ### 09-10-24
 - initial hazard identification step before HECA call with minimal instructions, to benefit from unconstrained, unbiased eye.
 Hazards passed to mode thru conversation history.
 - refined HECA instructions
 - function instructions now reject HECA for photos not depicting job site situations
 - knowledge of acronyms to off-topic classifier and better instructions
+- no green light for chat deletion while a response is being generated

 ### 09-03-24
 - edited regulation and prediction's function descriptions to reduce false starts on calls